FlimFlam69/WiiUTutorial/underconstruction.md

 **disc2app** is a tool that allows us to install our physical Wii U discs as digital titles onto our systems.
 By the end of this tutorial, you'll be playing your physical games off of a connected external harddrives or a system menu in no time!
-Fortunately it's a very easy and straight forward process, however you are required to have atleast **25gbs** free on your SD card.
+Fortunately it's a very easy and straight forward process, however theres a few things we need to do before we can play our newly converted digital titles.

+Before we get to **phase 2**, you should know that you're required to have atleast **25gbs** free on the SD card before the disc can be dumped.

+&nbsp'

 ## Phase 1: Formatting the USB HDD